danielmoi/command-line-tute/lessons/991-path.md

 This is because our shell is trying to execute the command `magic` but it doesn't know WHERE to look for the program.

-By default, the shell will look in a list of directories for where the `magic` program lives.
+When the shell receives a command, it will look in a list of directories for that program.

+So, when we type `magic`, our shell will attempt to locate the program `magic` in those directories.

 This list of directories is stored in a variable called `$PATH`.

+`$PATH` is also called the EXECUTABLE PATH.

+A list of paths to directories that hold executable files (programs).

 ----
 ## $PATH